 Lucius: I like your girlfriend, Mr. Wayne.Selina: He should be so lucky.

 - Averted in Jurassic World.
 Seeing Owen Grady motorbike-riding though the jungle with a pack of Velociraptors, the kids congratulate Claire Dearing on having such a Bad Ass boyfriend.
 Even though Owen is not her boyfriend (their first date was a disaster, so they split up before the movie) Claire just smiles at the thought instead of making a vehement denial.
-They're already shared a Big Damn Kiss after all.
+They've already shared a Big Damn Kiss, after all.

 - In A Brother's Price, in a rather serious situation, Cira insists that Jerin is not her boyfriend, and she is not interested in him at all.
 This is important, because the villains want to make a show of raping Jerin, with her Forced to Watch.
-She takes the fun out of it by claming she's lesbian.
+She takes the fun out of it by claiming she's lesbian.
 She's actually rather attracted to Jerin, who, unbeknownst to him, is engaged to marry her.